KabouterBlog/kabouterblog.github.io/_notes/Over the Garden Wall Analysis Part 3.md

 ## What's next?

 This all needs to stew a bit longer, let the flavors mingle.
-I think before I take a shot and dice, I might procrastinate a bit longer and try this exercise with another entry on the [[Appendix N|Appendix]].
+I think before I take a shot and dice, I might procrastinate a bit longer and try this exercise with another entry on the [[appendix-n|Appendix]].
 I am leaning towards Coraline, but then I would need to choose between the book and the movie...
 Who knows?
 Only future me.